wp-plugins/wp-greet/readme.txt

 === wp-greet ===
 Tags: greetingcard, send, email, nextgengallery, plugin Requires at least: 2.5
-Tested up to: 2.6
+Tested up to: 2.7 beta
-Stable tag: 1.1
+Stable tag: 1.2

 wp-greet is a wordpress plugin to send greeting cards from your wordpress blog. it takes advantage from nextGenGallery to maintain your greetingcard pictures.